Hands Looking at Charts and Screen Business

 3. Short term durations

-In 2023, the average term length for an investment on Percent was nine months.
+In 2024, the average term length for an investment on Percent has been 9.7 months.

 Short-term durations allow for greater portfolio flexibility, enhanced liquidity, lower interest rate risk, and lower default risk.